AdobeDocs/experience-manager-assets-essentials.en/help/manage-permissions.md

 **Sequence to assign folder permissions to user groups**

 Create rules to assign folder permissions to user groups.
-The order that you use to assign permissions to a folder is important and decides the access available to the users groups and eventually users.
+The sequence that you use to assign permissions to a folder is important and decides the access available to the users groups and eventually users.
 For example, if you assign the `Can View` permissions for a folder to a super group and then assign `Can Edit` permissions to its sub-group, only the members of the sub-group have edit permissions to the folder.
 The super group users  have view access to the folder.

 If you need to provide edit permissions to the `Marketing` folder only to marketing department of your organization and view permissions to others, assign `Can View` permissions to super-group `All Authenticated Users` and `Can Edit` permissions to its sub-group `Marketing`.